Aliases for CSNK2B Gene

 GeneCards Summary for CSNK2B Gene

-CSNK2B (Casein Kinase 2, Beta Polypeptide) is a Protein Coding gene.
-Diseases associated with CSNK2B include egg allergy.
-Among its related pathways are L1CAM interactions and NF-KappaB Family Pathway.
-GO annotations related to this gene include identical protein binding and receptor binding.
-An important paralog of this gene is ENSG00000263020.
+CSNK2B (Casein Kinase 2 Beta) is a Protein Coding gene.
+Diseases associated with CSNK2B include Poirier-Bienvenu Neurodevelopmental Syndrome and Autosomal Dominant Non-Syndromic Intellectual Disability.
+Among its related pathways are Adherens junction and Pathways of neurodegeneration - multiple diseases.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and signaling receptor binding.